PragyanPrakhar/Role-Based-Access-Control-RBAC-UI/README.md

 - Permission Customization: Admins can control and update role-based permissions.
 - Search Functionality: Users can search for other users by name.
 - Sorting Feature: Users can sort the list by age, both ascending and descending.
+- Online Status : Shows the activity status of the logged in user, If the user is offline then he/she is redirected to the Offline Page in which he/she can play a simple game.
 - API Integration: Fetches user data from DummyJSON API
+- Responsive Design: UI is optimized for mobile and desktop devices.

 ## 🛠️ Technologies Used